pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-If you wish, you can shorten the amount of information returned in the exception by adding `from None` to your exception.
-This will look nicer to a user but you lose some information in the exception feedback.
+If you wish, you can shorten the amount of information returned in the error by adding `from None` when you raise the error.
+This will look nicer to a user, but you lose some detail in the error traceback.

 ```{code-cell} ipython3
 # This is the preferred way to catch an error